-The Fox Creek region operations (approximately 140 km southeast of Grande Prairie, Alberta) contain the Company's most important assets in the Simonette and Placid areas shown on the map.
+The Fox Creek region operations (approximately 140 km southeast of Grande Prairie, Alberta) contain the Company's most important upstream assets in the Simonette and Placid areas shown on the map.
 Most of Kiwetinohk's property in this region was acquired through two major transactions executed in 2020 and 2021: 1) the Distinction Investments and subsequent Business Combination and 2) the Simonette Acquisition.
-Continued profitable consolidation in this region is a corporate objective.
+Kiwetinohk continues to look for additional natural gas resources within the WCSB and will evaluate continued profitable consolidation in this region based on a variety of factors (see Kiwetinohk's Primary Energy to Low-Carbon Energy Strategy).

-The Fox Creek assets are primarily focused on the liquids-rich development of the Montney and Duvernay formations.
+The Fox Creek assets are primarily focused on the development of the liquids-rich Montney and Duvernay formations.
 Kiwetinohk has targeted accumulation of natural gas that is rich in liquids because associated liquids production generally enhances and stabilizes the economics of natural gas development.